Secondhand smoke is a mixture of smoke coming from the burning tips of cigarettes, pipes and cigars, and smoke exhaled by smokers.

 Breathing secondhand smoke can:

-Secondhand smoke can cause sudden infant death syndrome (SIDS), breathing problems, and asthma attacks in babies and children.
+Secondhand smoke can cause sudden infant death syndrome (SIDS), breathing problems, ear infections and asthma attacks in babies and children.

 Children are also at a high risk to be exposed to thirdhand smoke.
 Children touch and crawl around surfaces that have chemicals on them from smoke.